SleeveShirts

 03. The Gap: "Rough Play" UPF Decay

 Traditional gear reviews test fabrics in their pristine, out-of-the-box state.
-But children are not static lab samples.
+But children are not static standards review samples.
 They are friction machines.
 Sliding down a plastic slide or scrambling over granite rocks causes **micro-pilling** and abrasion that thins the fabric density.

 Parental Hack: